gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

 The API allows any user to retrieve and create weather forecasts which is far from ideal and also why I manually turn off the database when I am not using it.
 The API should authenticate users and then ensure they are authorized to either retrieve or create weather forecasts.

-The database should be configured to automatically backup on a regular cadence to enable recovery of the data in the event that data is lost.
+The database should be configured to automatically backup on a regular cadence to enable recovery of the data if data is lost.

 The deployment pipeline takes roughly 10 minutes to build, test and deploy the application which can definitely be reduced by a number of optimisations such as; caching third party dependencies between steps and pre-building slim purpose built Docker images for each step.

-Although the API code and the Dockerfile currently has security scanning, the bash scripts that are used to automate the various steps don't so a tool such as Shellshock could be used to perform that scanning.
+Although the API code and the Dockerfile currently has security scanning, the bash scripts that are used to automate the various steps don't, so a tool such as Shellshock could be used to perform that scanning.
 The Pulumi TypeScript code also does not have any linting or security scanning.

 The API request don't currently perform any validation other than what is built into ASP.NET Core and could therefore use a library such as [FluentValidation](https://fluentvalidation.net/) to perform that validation to ensure the requests are as expected.